HORIZON-COMPASS/.github/profile/README.md

 Usage and Licenses
 ==================
 The COMPASS project is dedicated to promoting open science practices.
-All the code (this page) and data (uploaded on the open research Zenodo repository) produced within the project abide by the FAIR principles and have an open-access license as mentioned in the data management plan.
+All the repositories under this organisation (this page) and data (uploaded on the open research Zenodo repository) produced within the project abide by the FAIR principles and have an open-access license as mentioned in the data management plan.
 Each repository selects its own open-access license that ensures open access.

 **Disclaimer**